mscatto/ocelot/README.md

 It is built using Qt Widgets, with some key features made possible by the TagLib and ProjectM projects.

->Ocelot is released under the MIT license, you can read more about it in the supplied LICENSE file.
+>Ocelot is released under the MIT license, you can read more about it inside the supplied LICENSE file.

 * _This project is currently in an early stage of development!
 As such, many planned features are still not present._